awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.KCLAdapter.Walkthrough.md

 1. Reads the records from the stream, reconstructs them as DynamoDB requests, and applies the requests to the destination table\.

-1. Scans the source and destination tables to ensure their contents are identical\.
+1. Scans the source and destination tables to ensure that their contents are identical\.

 1. Cleans up by deleting the tables\.